 Do Not Spend Hours in Line to See the Sagrada Familia

 According to most travel publications and every travel guide, every tourist simply must see the legendary Sagrada Familia in Barcelona.
 This is why travelers always go there to take a look.
-However, the same travel publications do not say much about the kilometer-long lines, lots of groups of tourists who came on a tour and rude guides who run around.
+However, the same travel publications do not say much about the kilometer-long lines, lots of groups of tourists who came on a tour, and rude guides who run around.

 If you think that it is not enough to examine the cathedral from the outside only, I do advise you to buy entrance tickets to the Sagrada Familia ahead of time.
-The cost with an audio guide is €23.
+The cost of an audio guide is €23.